Bug report #20298

 Hi Hugo, maybe totally unrelated, but just a quick note to make sure you are aware of the ongoing work on QGIS 3 bad layer handling: the basic concept is that a layer can become invalid at any time and the layer store can contain both valid and invalid layers.

-#2 Updated by Hugo Mercier over 1 year ago
+#2 Updated by Hugo Mercier almost 2 years ago

 Hi Alessandro, thanks for the information about the new behaviour in QGIS 3.
 But if I'm correct, this is unrelated to the problem here :)

 And in order to complete the report, I forgot to mention the problem is that the layer is not freed even after calling QgsMapLayerRegistry.instance().removeAllMapLayers() and after making sure all local variables are destroyed.

 It can be tested by running (under linux) something like 'lsof -c "qgis" | grep "t.sqlite"' and see that the opened sqlite file is still opened.